darthwalsh/bin/apps/LinuxNamespaces.md

 Several linux resources are controlled by namespaces, allowing different containers to avoid collisions.
+These are useful for Docker, but also other OCI Containers.

 From https://en.wikipedia.org/wiki/Linux_namespaces
 Also see less technical summary at: https://www.redhat.com/sysadmin/7-linux-namespaces